- According to Deloitte Canada, 70% of consumers use some form of digital research before buying insurance.

 - Adding drivers to your policy, such as one of your adult children

 - Your driving record changes (for the better or worse)

 - You change jobs or retire (thus changing your daily commute)

-- You’re eligible for a group rate (group rates may be available for alumni and students of specific schools, an employer, union, or as part of a particular profession)
+- You are eligible for a group rate (group rates may be available for alumni and students of specific schools, an employer, union, or as part of a particular profession)

-Compare your auto insurance rates in less time than what you may spend researching which new mobile phone to buy.
-You may be pleasantly surprised to learn you can save funds while still getting the tailored protection you and your family needs.
+Compare your auto insurance rates in less time than you may spend researching which new mobile phone to buy.
+You may be pleasantly surprised to learn you can save funds while still getting the tailored protection you and your family need.